burnished-edge/plumbing-calculator/README.md

 ![Math Breakdown](docs/images/breakdown.png)

 ### PDF Export
 Generate reports for plan check submission.
-The PDF Export function automatically un-collapses all Math Breakdowns, strips away interactive UI elements, and formats the page for letter-sized sheets.
+The Print/Save PDF button automatically un-collapses all Math Breakdowns, strips away interactive UI elements, and formats the page for letter-sized sheets.

 ### JSON Import and Export
 Save your work locally without the need for a database or backend server.